NilavPatel/dotnet-onion-architecture/README.md

 ### Domain Layer:

-This layer is not depend on any other layer.
-This layer contains entities, enums, specifications etc. related to the domain.
+This layer does not depend on any other layer.
+This layer contains entities, enums, specifications etc.
-Also define Interfaces for repositories and third party services in this layer.

 ### Application Layer:

 This layer contains business logic, services, service interfaces, request and response models.
+Third party service interfaces are also defined in this layer.
-This layer is depends on domain layer only.
+This layer depends on domain layer.

 ### Infrastructure Layer:

 This layer contains database related logic (Repositories and DbContext), and third party library implementation (like a logger and email service).
-This implementation is based on domain layer.
+This implementation is based on domain and infrastructure layer.

 ### Presentation Layer: